boyney123/cloudcatalog/website/docs/overview/guides/resources/AWS/SQS/document-resource.md

 The generated markdown file is split into two main parts:

 - frontmatter
-  - Stores information about the Lambda function.
+  - Stores information about the SQS Queue.
 - markdown
-  - Stores documentation about your Lambda function.
+  - Stores documentation about your SQS Queue.

 Here is an example of a state machine resource markdown file.